 "I want to hear the voice of the people.
 After that we will decide what we want to do.
 I want to work with all democratic forces.
 I believe in human rights and I believe in the rule of law."

 2011 - Burma's new parliament sits for the first time on 1 February.
-The pace of change surprises many observers.
+The pace of change under the new government surprises many observers.
 Restrictions on the media are eased.
 Labour unions are granted the right to strike.
 Electoral laws are loosened, allowing Suu Kyi to run for office.
 An unpopular, Chinese-sponsored project to dam the Irrawaddy River is shelved.
 A human rights commission is established.

 In October, 6,359 prisoners are granted amnesty and released from jails across the country, including about 200 political prisoners.
 Further releases of political prisoners follow.

 At the end of May, Suu Kyi travels to Thailand to address the World Economic Forum on East Asia.
 It is the first time she has left Burma in 24 years.
 Many other trips overseas follow.
 Suu Kyi is feted wherever she travels, by world leaders and ordinary people alike.

 "It's gone as far as it is going to go without amendments to the constitution and we are still very, very far away from a genuine democratic form of government."